ConvergePanelRESEARCH • VERIFY • GOVERN

 The problem

-Educators face a dual challenge with AI: verifying AI-generated content they're considering using in their materials, and modeling good verification practice for students who are using AI themselves.
-Both require the same underlying skill — not just skepticism, but structured, evidence-based evaluation of AI outputs.
+Educators face a dual challenge with AI: verifying AI-generated content they're considering using in their materials, and modelling good verification practice for students who are using AI themselves.
+Both require the same underlying skill — not just scepticism, but structured, evidence-based evaluation of AI outputs.

-The specific risk for educators is that AI-generated teaching materials carry institutional authority.
+The specific risk is that AI-generated teaching materials carry institutional authority.
 When a teacher presents a statistic or claim in class, students trust it.
-When that claim is wrong and later corrected, it undermines not just the specific fact but the educator's credibility as a source.
-The stakes are higher than they appear.
+When that claim is wrong and later corrected, it undermines not just the specific fact but the educator's credibility as a reliable source.

 AI models frequently hallucinate citations in educational contexts — inventing papers that sound real, attributing quotes to scholars who never said them, and presenting contested research as settled consensus.
-These errors are hard to catch because the output looks exactly like correct academic content.
+These errors are particularly hard to catch because the output looks identical to correct academic content.

 How ConvergePanel helps

-ConvergePanel provides educators with a structured verification step that models critical AI evaluation.
+ConvergePanel provides educators with a structured verification step that also models critical AI evaluation practice.
 Before a claim, statistic, or research finding goes into a lesson, slide, or handout, run it through five models.
-The consensus score shows students — and educators — how settled the evidence is.
-The per-model breakdown demonstrates what multi-source verification looks like in practice.
+The consensus score shows how settled the evidence is.
+The per-model breakdown demonstrates what multi-source verification looks like — and can be used as a classroom teaching example.

 How it works